Last Updated on March 30, 2023

-Obviously you need to sleep on something – the floor won’t cut it.
+Obviously, you need to sleep on something – the floor won’t cut it.

 The majority of the time, a mattress probably doesn’t bother you too much.
 But what if you have a few friends over?
 What if you need space to work on a temporary project?
-Then you want as much space as possible.

 If only we could get a disposable mattress right?
 We can’t do that, but we can actually come close!

 They were uncomfortable, noisy, and just an overall inconvenience.
 Have you ever rubbed an inflated balloon?
 Then you know what I’m referring to.

 They offered no structure, and often suffered from leaks after just a few uses.
-They were great as a concept – but not very practical in real life.
+Which is great as a concept – but not very practical in real life.

 That was then.

-Air mattresses today have come a long way.
+Air mattresses today have come a long way, of course.
 They’re much more than just a huge plastic bag.
 Some offer options that a regular mattress just can’t match.

 Previous generations of air mattresses came with a manual pump.
 It was a serious workout getting them inflated – not to mention how long it would take.

-These pumps use a single push button, and can inflate the mattress in under 5 minutes.
+These pumps use a single push button and can inflate the mattress in under 5 minutes.
 They usually deflate completely in under a minute.

 Comparison of old and new

-These strange and unique sized mattresses meant that you were stuck using the sheets provided (if any).
-As these mattresses were mainly for recreational use, they were designed as such.
+These strange and unique-sized mattresses meant that you were stuck with the sheets provided (if any).
+As these mattresses were mainly for recreational use, they really weren’t practical at home.

-Today’s air mattresses are manufactured in standard sizes, like Twin, Full, Queen, or even King.
+Today’s air mattresses are available as standard sizes, like Twin, Full, Queen, or even King.
 You can use the sheets that you already own – or walk into any store and buy a new set.

-The mattresses of today are covered in plush fabric.
-Which means no noise if you move, an added layer of comfort, and one less area that you might poke into.
+The mattresses of today are feature plush fabric.
+This means no noise if you move, an added layer of comfort, and one less area that you might poke into.

-They were strictly an air balloon.
+They were strictly a large air balloon.
 These mattresses were commonly very uneven, had bulges on the sides, and were too soft – you would sink right in.

 That means they actually have structure – just like a traditional bed.
-They use multiple baffles and air coils to provide an adequate firmness required for a comfortable night’s sleep.
-More coils = more pressure points = more structure.
+They use multiple baffles and air coils to provide the adequate firmness required for a comfortable night’s sleep.

 Your worst-case scenario was pumping by hand, and your best case was a pump that would do the job for you – rather slowly.
 Either way, it was one more part to keep track of.

 Today’s mattresses come with much stronger pumps, which are built-in.
 They work fast, and they’re impossible to lose.

 More deluxe versions offer separate and dedicated air chambers for each side.
 In essence, they are basically a “Sleep Number” mattress.

 These are basically two smaller mattresses encased into one – allowing each partner their preference of firmness.

 Since air mattresses were invented for recreational use, this meant that manufacturers and retailers could charge you an arm and a leg.

 As with everything else, improved technology, and widespread use and acceptance has brought prices down.
-These days, you can usually buy a high quality air mattress for under $200.
+These days, you can usually buy a high-quality air mattress for under $200.